 1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

-Ms. Herold is active in pro bono matters.
 In 2016, the Capital Area Immigrants’ Rights (“CAIR”) Coalition named Ms. Herold to its Pro Bono Honor Roll in recognition of her work on behalf of a young victim of human trafficking.
 This award is given annually to pro bono attorneys who demonstrate an extraordinary commitment to access to justice for their clients.
-She also received Gibson Dunn’s 2017 and 2018 Frank Wheat Award, given annually to lawyers who have demonstrated leadership and initiative in their pro bono work and obtained significant results for their pro bono clients.
+She also received Gibson Dunn’s 2017 and 2018 Frank Wheat Team Award, given annually to lawyers who have demonstrated leadership and initiative in their pro bono work and obtained significant results for their pro bono clients.

 Ms. Herold received her law degree from the University of Chicago Law School in 2014.
 At the University of Chicago, she served as President of the Latino/a Law Students Association and worked with the Young Center for Immigrant Children’s Rights, volunteering as a Child Advocate for unaccompanied immigrant children.
 In 2010, Ms. Herold graduated cum laude from Davidson College, where she earned a degree in political science with a minor in Spanish.
 Before attending law school, she taught English in a bilingual elementary school in Madrid, Spain.

-Ms. Herold is admitted to practice in Colorado, Maryland and the District of Columbia.
-She is a member of the firm’s Diversity Committee, a member of the Colorado Hispanic Bar Association’s board, and actively involved in the Hispanic National Bar Association.
+Ms. Herold is admitted to practice in Colorado, Maryland, and the District of Columbia.
+She is a member of the Firm’s Pro Bono Committee and the Denver Diversity Committee, and is active in the Colorado Hispanic Bar Association and the Hispanic National Bar Association.

 University of Chicago - 2014 Juris Doctor

 District of Columbia Bar